Basjohn/Shitty-YTDLP-Helper/README.md

 # Shitty YTDLP Helper

 A very basic but pretty gui for YTDLP which comes with it and FFMPEG bundled.
 Has customization for quality, audio only, mp4 output, pretty naming, subtitle embedding, and ffmpeg integration.
+Along with a quick update feature to ensure compatibility.
 Built to save you time.

 ## Features